veronicatesei/hcl-universal-orchestrator-chart/UnO_readme.md

 - ![Google GKE](images/taggke.png "Google GKE") Google Kubernetes Engine (GKE)
 - ![OpenShift](images/tagOpenShift.png "OpenShift") OpenShift (OCP)

-HCL Universal Orchestrator is a complete, modern solution for batch and real-time workload management.
-It enables organizations to gain complete visibility and control over attended or unattended workloads.
+HCL Universal Orchestrator is a complete, modern solution to orchestrate calendar-based and event-driven tasks, business and IT processes.
+It enables organizations to gain complete visibility and control over attended or unattended workflows.
 From a single point of control, it supports multiple platforms and provides advanced integration with enterprise applications including ERP, Business Analytics, File Transfer, Big Data, and Cloud applications.

 For more information about HCL Universal Orchestrator, see the product documentation library in [HCL Universal Orchestrator documentation](https://help.hcltechsw.com/UnO/v1.1/index.html).